Teaching Discrete Mathematics 1 (TD1)

 - Mathematical Preliminaries

-These topics appear within the Further Mathematics specifications of the reformed Mathematics A levels for first teaching from September 2017.
+These topics appear within the Further Mathematics specifications of the current Mathematics A levels.

 Materials and Equipment